Kostamirin/Kostamirin/README.md

 - 👋 Hi, I’m @Kostamirin
-- 👀 I’m interested in C++
+- 👀 I’m interested in C++.
+More recently, a SQL programmer as well🥶
-- 🐹 I don`t know anything, but i like coffee
+- 🐹 I don`t know anything, but i like coffee with milk (~2 : 3)
-- 🐶 Like dogs and sometimes can code secret way in code when be dog(Never done this before:) cats only)
+- 🐶 Like dogs more that cats